My Approach to Chronic Pain Treatment

 and then even if we do sleep as soon as we open our eyes we meet that pain again.

-The pain even though we are given tools and advice on how to manage that pain,
+Chronic pain can persist, even though we are given tools and advice on how to manage that pain,

 just take a pill,

 have an injection,

 or even an operation,

 Nothing can guarantee that we will no longer feel pain.

 Therefore returning to my philosophy of empowering people to use self-help techniques and practice self-care for themselves, I decided I needed to give you an explanation, or more fully explain my philosophy.

 C - for Creative.